Generic name: irinotecan (eye-ri-noe-TEE-kan)

 Pharmacologic Class: Topoisomerase I Inhibitor

-Irinotecan injection is given together with other medicines to treat patients with metastatic cancer (a cancer that has already spread) of the colon or rectum.
+Irinotecan injection is given together with other medicines (eg, 5-fluorouracil, leucovorin) to treat patients with metastatic cancer (a cancer that has already spread) of the colon or rectum.
+Irinotecan is also given to patients with metastatic cancer of the colon or rectum who have received fluorouracil but disease has progressed or recurred.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For irinotecan, the following should be considered: